 - Support for varied mobile devices including BYOD – The platform supports any mobile device and enables you to control the corporate communications on these devices as if they were desk phones.
 In the case of personal devices, you can automatically keep work and personal calls separate and private as required.

-- Corporate identity management – The Kinetic platform automatically routes work calls through your corporate systems to ensure they carry the corporate identity.
+- Corporate identity management – Mobile-X automatically routes work calls through your corporate systems to ensure they carry the corporate identity.
 Personal calls proceed as before and come from the user’s personal number.

-- Simplify the mobility experience – The Kinetic platform integrates the native calling interface of mobile devices into your corporate calling systems.
+- Simplify the mobility experience – Mobile-X integrates the native calling interface of mobile devices into your corporate calling systems.
 So users can activate conferencing, transfer and similar features right from their device’s interface.
 This means the user experience is simple and intuitive and users are not likely to do end-runs around your processes and policies.